Varun Agarwal

 Varun Agarwal (born 6 December 1986) is an Indian entrepreneur, film maker and author.
-He has co-founded three companies and authored a national bestseller, How I Braved Anu Aunty and Co-Founded a Million Dollar Company.He founded a company called Alma Matter from scratch which became a million dollars company.
+He has co-founded three companies and authored a national bestseller, How I Braved Anu Aunty and Co-Founded a Million Dollar Company.

 Early life

 Brought up in Bangalore, Varun did his schooling from Bishop Cotton Boys' School and studied engineering at CMR Institute of Technology.

 Entrepreneur

-Varun has co-founded three startups, Alma Mater, an online store for merchandise especially for students of colleges and schools which was started in 2009, Reticular, a social media marketing company started in 2010, and Last minute Films, a production company for online video content which was started in 2005.
+Varun has co-founded three startups, Alma Mater, an online store for merchandise especially for students of colleges and schools which was started in 2009, Reticular, a social media marketing company started in 2010, and Last Minute Films, a production company for online video content which was started in 2005.

 Alma Mater

 Varun says that the current aim of the company is to become profitable as well as more responsible.

 Alma Mater has also launched a customised online Do-It-Yourself (DIY) online T-shirt maker tool called PLAY.
 The user can join or create a group, make custom T-shirts with an online editing tool, share it with friends and group members and invite others to join.